ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A deviation was recorded when the analyst used a reference genome build that was not specified in the validated pipeline SOP.”*

+   **Ontological references:**

 .. dropdown:: Discrepancy

    Documented difference between observed and expected results, processes, or records.

    **Example usage:**
-   The measured DNA concentration of a sample differed from the value recorded during initial quantification, triggering a review of sample handling and pipetting
+   *“The measured DNA concentration of a sample differed from the value recorded during initial quantification, triggering a review of sample handling and pipetting”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip